-Even better: It's a world of her own inspiration and creation.
-While some artists work to master their chosen genre and others may even manage to define one, Whorms crafts music that is essentially a genre unto itself.
-Seated by herself at her beloved keyboard, the young vocalist and composer flows freely and flawlessly between styles and sounds, gracefully blending classic singer-songwriter pop, jazz, soul, rock, classical, folk and almost anything else that strikes her fancy — while investing everything with honest tales and authentic emotions drawn from her own life and experiences.
+Alex Whorms crafts music that is essentially a genre unto itself.
+Seated at her beloved piano, the young multi-instrumentalist, vocalist, and composer flows freely and flawlessly between styles and sounds, gracefully blending classic singer-songwriter pop, jazz, soul, rock, classical, folk and almost anything else that strikes her fancy — while investing everything with honest tales and authentic emotions drawn from her own life and experiences.
 Even she has trouble assigning it a name.
 "I've struggled to explain my sound to people for a long time," she admits.
 "The ideas I have are all over the place.
 But what can I say?
 I am inspired by many different styles."

 Not bad for someone who didn't — and wouldn't — listen to the radio until a few years ago.
 A self-described "classical music kid” who became a "musical theatre nerd” in high school, Whorms went from practicing piano five hours a day to reading charts in pit bands and conducting choirs while still in her teens.
 She loved the dramatic melodies, the lyrics that told stories.
 She could handle Chopin, Rachmaninoff, Beethoven, Rodgers and Hammerstein.
 What she couldn't handle was the Top 40.
 "I hated it," she admits.
 "I used to have an old iPod that I would listen to in my parents' car so I didn't have to hear the radio.
 I used to go to the library and grab whatever CDs looked interesting, load them in and put them on shuffle."